oblakeerickson/discourse_cli/README.md

     $ discourse

     Commands:
-    discourse categories                         # returns a list of categories discourse help [COMMAND]                     # Describe available commands or one specific command discourse posts TOPIC_ID                     # returns a list of posts in the specified topic discourse sub_categories PARENT_CATEGORY_ID  # returns a list of sub-categories in the specified category discourse topics CATEGORY_SLUG  # returns a list of all the topics in the specified category discourse users                              # returns a list of users
+    discourse categories                             # returns a list of categories discourse create_category NAME COLOR TEXT_COLOR  #  creates a new category discourse help [COMMAND]                         # Describe available commands or one specific command discourse posts TOPIC_ID                         # returns a list of posts in the specified topic discourse sub_categories PARENT_CATEGORY_ID      # returns a list of sub-categories in the specified category discourse topics CATEGORY_SLUG                   # returns a list of all the topics in the specified category discourse users                                  # returns a list of users

 To see a list of categories: